Are You Sure?

 Nine times out of ten the steps and results will be identical or at least similar to those you will read here but there might be tips or quirks worth learning in those vintage pages, so check 'em out.

 The best way to align a radio is to use an RF signal generator with a modulated output and an analog voltmeter connected to your radio's speaker terminals or earphone jack to monitor your progress; but as you will see later in this document you can survive without these luxuries.
-I use the setup shown above.
+Until I moved on to more contemporary gear, here is a setup I used successfully.
 It's slight overkill, but this combination does speed things up.

 With careful shopping on eBay, if you are patient, you should be able to get a similar setup for under $200.